-(A) In a pre-enforcement scenario and before the service of a Sequential Redemption Notice:

-- The Class E Notes fund the General Reserve.
+- (A) In a pre-enforcement scenario and before the service of a Sequential Redemption Notice: - The Class E Notes fund the General Reserve.
 The General Reserve is part of Interest Available Distribution Amounts and is used primarily to ensure that funds are timely available to pay interest on the higher Classes of Notes. - Under item eleventh of the interest PoP, the General Reserve is to be maintained to its target level before the flows continue downwards.
 This is made by replenishing the balance of the General Reserve Account of an amount equal to the General Reserve Replenishment Amount. - To the extent that interest on all the higher Classes of Notes is paid in full, and that the General Reserve is replenished up to the General Reserve Required Amount, any residual funds by way of interest (including those arising from the General Reserve) will be used, according to item from twelfth to reduce to zero the Principal Deficiency Sub-Ledgers related to the higher ranking Classes of Notes, in sequential order.
-The Principal Deficiency Sub-Ledgers deficits rank above the repayment of both interest and principal on such Class E Notes: this means that if there are any PDL deficits, the Class E does not get paid in the interest waterfall and that the General Reserve is used for payments of interest, but also for making sure that principal on the higher ranking Notes is paid even in case of deficiencies. - (B) Following the service of a Sequential Redemption Notice (but before a Trigger Notice), Condition 6.7(c) would apply: - <<6.7(c) Following the delivery of a Sequential Redemption Notice: - (i) the Pro-Rata Amortisation Period will end (unless a Sequential Redemption Notice has been delivered during the Revolving Period as, in such case, the Pro-Rata Amortisation Period will not start and the Sequential Redemption Period will begin) and repayments of principal in respect of the Class A Notes, the Class B Notes, the Class C Notes and the Class D Notes will cease to be made on a pari passu and pro rata basis in accordance with the Pre-Enforcement Principal Priority of Payments; and - (ii) the Sequential Redemption Period will start and during such period repayments of principal in respect of the Class A Notes, the Class B Notes, the Class C Notes and the Class D Notes will be made at all times in a sequential order in accordance with the Pre-Enforcement Principal Priority of Payments so that (i) the Class B Notes will not be further redeemed for so long as the Class A Notes have not been redeemed in full, (ii) the Class C Notes will not be further redeemed for so long as the Class B Notes have not been redeemed in full and (iii) the Class D Notes will not be further redeemed for so long as the Class C Notes have not been redeemed in full.>>. - (C) Following the service of a Trigger Notice, the Post-Enforcement Priority of Payments (Condition 4.4) would apply and repayment of the Notes of each Class will be made sequentially for both interest and principal, without exceptions.
+The Principal Deficiency Sub-Ledgers deficits rank above the repayment of both interest and principal on such Class E Notes: this means that if there are any PDL deficits, the Class E does not get paid in the interest waterfall and that the General Reserve is used for payments of interest, but also for making sure that principal on the higher ranking Notes is paid even in case of deficiencies. - (B) Following the service of a Sequential Redemption Notice (but before a Trigger Notice), Condition 6.7(c) would apply: - <<6.7(c) Following the delivery of a Sequential Redemption Notice: - (i) the Pro-Rata Amortisation Period will end (unless a Sequential Redemption Notice has been delivered during the Revolving Period as, in such case, the Pro-Rata Amortisation Period will not start and the Sequential Redemption Period will begin) and repayments of principal in respect of the Class A1 Notes, the Class B Notes, the Class B Notes, the Class C Notes and the Class D Notes will cease to be made on a pari passu and pro rata basis in accordance with the Pre-Enforcement Principal Priority of Payments; and - (ii) the Sequential Redemption Period will start and during such period repayments of principal in respect of the Class A1 Notes, the Class A2 Notes, the Class B Notes, the Class C Notes and the Class D Notes will be made at all times in a sequential order in accordance with the Pre-Enforcement Principal Priority of Payments so that (i) the Class B Notes will not be further redeemed for so long as the Class A Notes have not been redeemed in full, (ii) the Class C Notes will not be further redeemed for so long as the Class B Notes have not been redeemed in full.>>. - (C) Following the service of a Trigger Notice, the Post-Enforcement Priority of Payments (Condition 4.4) would apply and repayment of the Notes of each Class will be made sequentially for both interest and principal, without exceptions.